Background and Pathophysiology of Abdominal Pain

 Abdominal ultrasound is one of the most commonly used diagnostic tests for the diagnosis of the diseases of the hepatobiliary system, the urinary tract, as well as acute appendicitis.
 Pelvic ultrasound in women helps in the diagnosis of suspected ectopic pregnancy and ovarian cysts/masses.

 Abdominal CT provides better visualization of the abdominal viscera.
 It is also an investigation of choice in hemodynamically stable patients presenting with acute abdomen in an emergency setting.

 Upper abdominal pain can be divided into the pain in the right upper quadrant, epigastrium, and the left upper quadrant.

 Causes of lower abdominal pain

-Lower abdominal pain can be divided into the pain in right lower quadrant, hypogastrium, and left lower quadrant.
+Lower abdominal pain can be divided into the pain in the right lower quadrant, hypogastrium, and the left lower quadrant.

 |Right lower quadrant||Hypogastrium||Right lower quadrant|

 Causes of diffuse abdominal pain